-Related services help students achieve their educational goals.
-When appropriate, schools provide services in the classroom.
-Each related service that is recommended is documented in the IEP and reassessed in the annual review.
+Some students need related services to achieve their educational goals.
+Each related service that is recommended is documented in the Individualized Education Program (IEP) and reassessed during the annual review.
+Provider assignment is also an annual process.

 The IEP specifies:

 The following related services are offered in NYC DOE schools.
-Work with your child's IEP team to determine which, if any, services are appropriate for your child's needs.
+Work with your child's IEP team to determine which, if any, services are appropriate for your child.

 Descriptions of each type of service are in the Family Guide to Special Education Services on pages 20-24.